pgmesa/synapgrad/README.md

 #  SynapGrad

 This is another implementation of synapgrad (not available in PyPI at the moment), but with a more Torch-like engine.
 It is a better-documented and structured project that additionally includes new functionalities.
-It is not in the main branch because, currently, this implementation, despite being, in my opinion, a better project, is somewhat slower than my previous implementation.
+It is not in the main branch because, currently, this implementation, despite being in my opinion a better project, is somewhat slower than my previous implementation.

 I need to investigate the cause of this slowdown.
 The backward pass is specially slow compared to my first implementation.
 If I manage to identify the bottleneck and fix it, I will update the main branch with this implementation.